 Postgraduate midwifery courses are offered at postgraduate certificate (PGCert), postgraduate diploma (PGDip) and Masters (MSc) level.

-As a postgraduate student your learning will take place with the undergraduate midwifery students.
+As a postgraduate student learning takes place with the undergraduate midwifery students.
 You'll focus on your development as a student at postgraduate level with your academic tutor.

 Some institutions offer a PGDip for which you'll only need a 2:2 degree to enrol.
 This means you could become a midwife having studied any undergraduate degree, but you'll need to supplement this with a demonstrated passion for working in the sector and plenty of prior practical experience.

 However, it's more common for postgraduate midwifery applications to state a relevant degree as a minimum entry requirement, with the majority accepting applications only from NMC-registered nurses and midwives.

 Many midwives who are already qualified and in full-time employment enrol on MSc midwifery courses to take part in clinical research or keep up to date with their constantly changing work environment.